 Our dependency makes slaves out of us, especially if this dependency is a dependency of our self-esteem.
 If you need encouragement, praise, pats on the back from everybody, then you make everybody your judge. – Fritz Perls, Gestalt therapist

-Check out these 6 practices to shift your dependency on others.
+Check out these 6 practices to shift your dependency on others and begin to build your self-esteem.
 Begin to feel good about yourself.
 Begin your self-healing.